Background/ Why Is This Important?

 - Expanding the Tele PICU/ED into other hospitals in BC; and

 Child Health BC is also advancing a broad provincial strategy for delivering the highest quality virtual pediatric care and patient experience throughout BC.
-This includes exploring collaboration for virtual care initiatives in the Northern Health Authority, the Fraser Health Authority and with the First Nations Health Authority.
+This includes exploring collaboration for virtual care initiatives in the Northern Health Authority and with the First Nations Health Authority.